56amit/FoodCare-Connect/README.md

 Axios – to handle communication with backend APIs.

-Context API – for managing global state like user login/auth state.
+Context API – for managing global state like user login/auth state....

 🛠️ Backend:
 Node.js with Express.js – to handle server-side logic and routing.